 The first thing we need to do is we need to make a rough outline of our foreground.
 This will tell GIMP this is the foreground and we want to add a selection to it and not the background.

 But first, let’s take a look at our tool options.

 At the top we have four Modes: Replace the current selection, Add to the current selection, Subtract from current selection and Intersect with the current selection

 The amount you want to apply is dependent on the size of your image.
-The higher the quality the higher the Radius.
-Although, I rarely go above 20-25.
-In most cases I’m around 5-20.
+The higher the quality, the higher the Radius.

 Again, it depends on the image.
-You’ll have to experiment with your own images to determine what you like best.
+You’ll have to experiment with your own photos to determine what you like best.

 As far as the other options, at the bottom, we’ll cover those as we apply the Foreground Select tool.

 Ok, let’s go ahead and apply a rough selection around our subject with the Foreground Select tool.